eighteeneightythree/docs-1.0/content/Acute management of hypoglycaemia.md

 # Other measures

-If you cant squirt sugar in the mouth and IV access is unavailable, 1mg of intramuscular glucagon is an alternative.
+If you can't squirt sugar in the mouth and IV access is unavailable, 1mg of intramuscular glucagon is an alternative.
 Then make it so that IV access in available.

 If you give D50 peripherally, keep an eye on the IV line.
 Maybe put in another.